savaserturk/EmpowerAbilityLab/README.md

 - **Repository URL**: [https://github.com/savaserturk/EmpowerAbilityLab.git](#)
 - **Deployed SPA URL**: [https://savaserturk.github.io/EmpowerAbilityLab/EmpowerAbilityLab.html](#)

-## Challenges and Solutions
+## Challenge and Solution
-1. **Challenge**: Ensuring full accessibility with custom components.
-   - **Solution**: Followed ARIA authoring practices and tested with screen readers.

-2. **Challenge**: Implementing keyboard-only navigation for interactive elements.
+1. **Challenge**: Preventing keyboard traps in interactive elements.
-   - **Solution**: Used proper `tabindex` values and keyboard event listeners for smooth navigation.

-3. **Challenge**: Handling dynamic content in modals and forms.
-   - **Solution**: Focus management was implemented to shift the focus to relevant content when a modal or form is triggered.
+   - **Solution**: We implemented focus management to ensure that users cannot get stuck in modals or other interactive components.
+We ensured that focus moves to the relevant element and that users can navigate out of these components using the `Tab` key or the `Esc` key to close them.

 ## Group Members
 - **Gulsah Avsar** - Student Number: 041052497